KubaBoi/kelp/README.md

 This array (`mem_map`) will be filled with 0s for signalization that addresses are not allocated yet and those addresses will be as `nullptr`.

+Next two bytes are count of gates and its addresses.
+Every gate is just address to position in bytecode.
+Program can jump at some gate with `JMP` instructions.

 ## Addreses

 Addreses are 2 bytes integers of 256-decimal number system (as every number in this system) as little endian.